jrobi001/golang-test-ground/notes/2-details.md

 ## Golang functions and methods

 - Golang is **pass by value**.
-The values of variables are passed to functions in arguments, not the variables themselves. (i.e. the operation of a function should not update the inputs, unless it is set to, returning it and two variables cannot point to the same thing).
+The values of variables are passed to functions in arguments, not the variables themselves. (i.e. the values of variables are passed in arguments, not references to the memory space they take up.
+Unless set up to a function will not update the variables passed to it.
+Two variables cannot refer to the same object in memory).

-  - There are ways to pass memory addresses to functions to update the values stored there within functions though.
+  - There are ways to pass memory addresses to functions to update the values stored there within functions though (pointers)

 - Declaring functions is fairly simple, and familiar, following the general format: `func (r receiver) identifier(parameter(s)) (return(s)) {}`, or can have no return type